alecmekarzel/envscript/README.md

 # envscript

-Quickly set environment variables to be used for commands via `package.json`.
+Define environment variables on a per script basis in your package.json.

 ## Installation
 ```bash